slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-2.md

 ## Psychiatry at the University of Rochester's Strong Hospital

 A few months after losing my hair, I was hospitalized, for reasons independent to eczema or the hair loss. *I came in for eczema.* I came into the medical system for eczema.
 I came into the University of Rochester's medical system that summer 2017.
 I came in for eczema.
 I was never hospitalized, yet.
-In 2018, they found me in teh woods.
+In 2018, they found me in the woods.
+I wasn't trying to harm myself.
 I was there because of delusions—well, beliefs that were delusions, but which, either through my psychology's improvisation, some higher planning, or projection, ended up having longer-term narrative cohesion later.
 The snapshot of what happened begins in the chapter ["Crisis."](#crisis)

 I'm $5\text{'}5\text{'' } 110\text{lb}$.